 There will also be times when, for whatever reason, it simply isn’t possible or within the realms of your current resources to say Yes to that interest or preference.
 I encourage you not to use your Yes as a means to pacify your child in those moments.
 It is much better simply to offer empathy, rather than saying Yes when you actually mean no. If you find yourself saying yes in order to pacify, there is no shame.
 It happens to the best of us, me included.
 It’s simply what happens sometimes when your own self-care, resources and ability to notice what you need has gone awry.

-Would you like direct access to me and other Yes Parenting Mamas as you navigate this journey of discovery?
+Would you like direct access to me?
 I know from experience that transitioning from an authoritarian style of parenting to a gentle, respectful approach like Yes Parenting can be challenging especially when our own unhealed trauma is triggered.
 I’d love to offer you the support you need.
-Join the VIP wait list for the Yes Mamas Village.